 Deploy Time Metric

 Definition.
-The Deploy Time Metric measures the time taken from when a branch or pull request (PR) is merged to when it is deployed to production.
-Why is This Metric Useful?
-Highlights how quickly meβ¦
+Deploy Time measures the time from when a branch or pull request (PR) is merged until it is deployed to production.
+This reflects how quickly merged code reaches a production environment.…

 Updated